osudrl/cassie-trajectory-editor/WRITEUP.md

 While editing, the tool helps the user visualize changes to the initial timeline.
 After designing the gait, the user exports the reference trajectory to seed the learning process.

+See this write-up in slide format at [bit.ly/cte-slides](https://bit.ly/cte-slides).

 # Methods and Results